bcit-ci/CodeIgniter/user_guide_src/source/helpers/cookie_helper.rst

 	:returns:	The cookie value or NULL if not found
 	:rtype:	mixed

-	This helper function gives you view file friendly syntax to get browser cookies.
-Refer to the :doc:`Input Library <../libraries/input>` for a description of its use, as this function is an alias for ``CI_Input::cookie()``.
+	This helper function gives you friendlier syntax to get browser cookies.
+Refer to the :doc:`Input Library <../libraries/input>` for detailed description of its use, as this function acts very similarly to ``CI_Input::cookie()``, except it will also prepend the ``$config['cookie_prefix']`` that you might've set in your *application/config/config.php* file.

 .. function:: delete_cookie($name[, $domain = ''[, $path = '/'[, $prefix = '']]]])